growupanand/Animated-Navbar-Plugin/README.md

-nav-bar
+Animated Navbar Background Box
 =======

-a navigation bar plugin where background follow cursor
+This is a jquery plugin for creating navbar with animated effect where background box follow curser.